pzafonte/sovereign-checker/README.md

 - Optional Lightning Network readiness (via LND)
 - A one-line **sovereignty summary** suitable for logs or dashboards

-The tool prefers **node-derived data** and clearly labels any fallback to third-party explorers.
+The tool prefers **local node data** and explicitly labels any fallback to third-party explorers.

 ---

-## Sovereignty model
+## Sovereignty Model

 This project uses a **practical definition of sovereignty**: